storage systems FARM. STORAGE. Give reasons for the storage of farm produce.

 6. Farmers store farm products in order to sell them when prices are high in periods of scarcity.

-7. Temporary store is done by farmers so as to make the transportation of farm products from area of production to the consuming markets easy.
+7. Temporary store is done by farmers so as to make the transportation of farm products from the area of production to the consuming markets easy.

 Advantages of the barn method

-1. It is cheap to construct as forest woods and ropes can readily obtained (especially in the high forest).
+1. It is cheap to construct as forest woods and ropes can readily obtain (especially in the high forest).
 2. The yam tubers do not get rotten quickly because they are raised from the ground

 3. It is easy to detect any tuber that is going bad.